OWASP/OdTM/applications/OdTMServer/README.md

 and test them against a semantic interpretation of DFD.
 You can represent source data as:

-* a JSON file of the OWASP [Threat Dragon](https://owasp.org/www-project-threat-dragon/) model.
+* a JSON file of the [OWASP Threat Dragon](https://owasp.org/www-project-threat-dragon/) model.
-You can create a diagram with Threat Dragon like [this one](cases/tdexample.json).
+Create a diagram with Threat Dragon like [this one](cases/tdexample.json).
-And process the model with the OdTMServer console application and get a threat model like [this](cases/tdexample_modelled.json).
+And process the model with the OdTMServer application and get a threat model like [this](cases/tdexample_modelled.json).

 * a text file with ABox axioms, like [this one](cases/01verysimplecase)

 To compile & run the application: